 (i) triumphalist gardens express assertive anthropocentric visions of the superiority of human beings and their cultures over nature.
 Some announce the superiority of specific people, such as Louis XIVs garden at Versailles or the 18th century Chinese Yuánmíng Yuán, the ‘Garden of Perfect Brightness’, intended by its sponsor, the Kangzi Emperor, as ‘an earthly reflection of his greatness’.
-More nuanced triumphalist gardens, however, declare the superiority not of specific human beings but of humanity itself, like the French gardens that, for Schopenhauer, were ‘tokens of [nature’s] slavery’, mirroring the will of the possessor’.
+More nuanced triumphalist gardens, however, declare the superiority not of specific human beings but of humanity itself, like the French gardens that, for Schopenhauer, were ‘tokens of [nature’s] slavery’, mirroring the ‘will of the possessor’.
 Another subtle form of triumphalist gardens were the Renaissance gardens that, under humanist influence, sought to contrast the orderliness of well-crafted gardens with wild natural landscapes.
-The gardens of Genoa encountered by the English writer and gardener, John Evelyn, were admired as solid symbols of human ingenuity – ‘beautified with a tarrac supported by pillars of Marble … huge Iron Worke very stupendious to consider … Fountaines, Grotts & States; among which one of Jupiter of a Colossal magnitude … a most admirable piece of art’.
-A few centuries later, this is the sort of garden praised by Hegel, since it symbolises our no longer being ‘sunk in nature’, but now – proud and self-assured – imposing order and form onto it.
-Triumphalist gardens are rooted in conceptions of human beings as beings distinct and separate from the natural world, as proud creators and shapers of a nature experienced as rude, unformed, or plastic, available for modification so it better serves all-too-human needs.
-The relevant virtues are muscular, promethean: triumphalist gardens are arenas to exercise assertiveness, creativity, magnificence, and pride in the effort to ‘enslave’ and ‘beautify’ wild natural place.
+The gardens of Genoa encountered by the English writer and gardener, John Evelyn, were admired as enduring symbols of human ingenuity – ‘beautified with a tarrac supported by pillars of Marble … huge Iron Worke very stupendious to consider … Fountaines, Grotts & States; among which one of Jupiter of a Colossal magnitude … a most admirable piece of art’.
+A few centuries later, this would be the sort of garden praised by Hegel, since it symbolises our no longer being ‘sunk in nature’, but now – proud and self-assured – standing above it, imposing order and form.
+Triumphalist gardens are rooted in conceptions of human beings as creatures distinct and separate from the natural world, proud creators and shapers of a nature experienced as rude, unformed, and plastic, available for modification so to better serve human needs.
+The relevant virtues here are muscular, promethean: assertiveness, creativity, magnificence, and pride in the effort to ‘enslave’ and ‘beautify’ wild natural places.

 (ii) gardens of sanctuary are places of retreat from oppressive and discouraging aspects of the wider world, whether aesthetic pollution, the complexity and artificiality of life, or the awful pressures and pace of the social world with all its temptations and demands.
 For some people, the garden, once ‘a place for man to escape from the threats of nature’, has become a ‘refuge from men’.
 The sanctuary functions of gardens depend on a contrast with the world and its people.
 For one garden scholar, many people experienced the stillness and seclusion of their gardens in stark contrast to the ‘rage, death, and endless suffering’ of human life.
-Sanctuary gardens offer relief from the pressures and demands of life, but also spaces where one could seek rejuvenation: the calm feel and still atmosphere of the garden and the gentle regularity of watering and pruning all contribute to a sense of sanctuary or refuge.
+Sanctuary gardens offer relief from the pressures and demands of life but are also spaces where one could seek rejuvenation: the calm feel and still atmosphere of the garden and the gentle regularity of watering and pruning all contribute to a sense of sanctuary or refuge.
 We find such gardens of sanctuary in the Chinese tradition.
-Táo Yuānmíng (365-427) liked secluded gardens where one can enjoy a peaceful harmony receptive to going ‘back to nature’ and ‘waking up’ to the ‘meaning of life’.
+Táo Yuānmíng (365-427) liked secluded gardens where he could enjoy a peaceful harmony receptive to going ‘back to nature’ and ‘waking up’ to the ‘meaning of life’.
 The statesman and historian Sima Guang (1019-86), created his ‘garden of solitary delight’ as a place where he could live ‘uninhibited’, his life once more ‘under [his] own control’.
 For their admirers, sanctuary gardens are apt environments for the exercise of quietist virtues like contemplativeness, reflectiveness, and tranquillity.
 Being in them offers aesthetically and atmospherically hospitable environments for activities made difficult within the busyness of the outer world—a theme I return to in the following section.